Eckohaus/Angular_Momentum_Reaction_Engine/General/Reference/Technology_Zit/Delta_Key.md

 ——-

 ###### Unit Functions : Electrical Resistance
-###### It is important to note a distinction between the carrier charges of (substrate|Ionisation).
-The depiction of the reductive relationship defined within the Electrical Resistance XlS, relies on metallic ionisation.
-In order to sequence the differential nucleation matrix.
-To define multi-variable values within an eigenfield or alternating current.
+###### Describes the polarity of carrier charges within a 3Dimensional plane.
+Defining (substrate|Ionisation) depicts the energetic transmission into a nucleated field.
+It is reductive by nature relationship defined and relies on metallic ionisation.
+In order to sequence the differential to define multi-variable values within an eigenfield or alternating current.